SoftHu/tos_avg/En/QuestTalkObjectiveNode_1738369380329593.md

 1738369514544259 -->1742696668586266[<b>Speaker 👉 Musashi:</b>

 You must be the new resident of Seikyu.
-I’m Musashi.
+I'm Musashi.
 I run the general store in town.
 If you need anything, just let me know.
-I’m sure you’ll want a few things for the old farmhouse.
+I'm sure you'll want a few things for the old farmhouse.
 I can also buy anything you make here.

-Just leave it in that consignment box over there and I’ll pick it up in the mornings.
+Just leave what you want to sell in this box.
+And I'll come collect it in the mornings..
-If you can find it, I can sell it.
-Can’t have you running out of money.
+If you've got it, I can sell it!
+Can't have you running out of money.

 But you look like you know how to hustle some coins together…] 1742696668586266 -->1738369604865156{ }
 1738369604865156 -->|Our hustling days are over.|1738369892088971[<b>Speaker 👉 Musashi:</b>

 I know the feeling.
-I think we're going to get along, …]
+I think we're going to get along…
+So, what are your names?]
-1738369604865156 -->|We've worked hard to afford this place.|1738369892088971[<b>Speaker 👉 Musashi:</b>
+1738369604865156 -->|Yep, we worked hard to afford this place.|1738369892088971[<b>Speaker 👉 Musashi:</b>

 I know the feeling.
-I think we're going to get along, …]
+I think we're going to get along…
+So, what are your names?]
 1738369892088971 -->1738369962747020{ }
 1738369962747020 -->|&lbrace;playername&rbrace;.|1741542909956340[<b>Speaker 👉 Musashi:</b>